MoralisWeb3/MoralisDocumentation/moralis-dapp/getting-started/create-a-moralis-dapp.md

 ### Tutorial

 {% embed url="https://www.youtube.com/watch?v=txHnWDRB728" %}
-See this video if you want to understand the power of Moralis Server and how it can help you build cross-chain dApps.
+See this video if you want to understand the power of Moralis Dapps and how it can help you build cross-chain dApps.
 {% endembed %}

 {% embed url="https://youtu.be/SYWdSg9KLCQ" %}